JetBrains/lincheck/README.md

 In the [src](./src) directory, you can find implementation of the data structures from the academic literature, in which Lincheck has discovered previously unknown bugs.

-The [test](./test) directory contains the main part of this artifact — the tests, which are listed in Table 2 in the paper.
+The [test](./test) directory contains the main part of this artifact — the tests listed in Table 2 in the paper.

 ## How to run the tests

-To run the tests, please use
+To run the tests, please execute the following command in the main project directory:

 * `./gradlew build` on Linux or macOS
 * `gradlew build` on Windows

-in the main directory.

-Since the goal of Lincheck is to find bugs, some tests detect bugs and fail, so it is expected for the build to "fail" as well.
+The Lincheck purpose is to find bugs, so some tests detect bugs and fail, "failing" the build as well.
-After executing the command, which can take 15-30 minutes, please find the report in `./build/reports/tests/test/index.html` and open it in any browser.
+After executing the command, which takes approximately 20-40 minutes, find the report in `./build/reports/tests/test/index.html` and open it in a browser.

 > This is a standard test execution report by Gradle.
 > Press "Classes" to get a list of all (not only failed) tests.